generic-placeholder-name/vmas-drone-sim/README.md

 # Drone Coverage Simmulation in VMAS

+Run `test.py` to fly the drones with teleop, using the arrow and W,A,S,D keys.

+Run `aco.py` to generate an ordered list of waypoints where the total distance traveled and amount of turns is minimized.

 # Contributor Guidelines
 Before creating a pull request to main...
 1. Make sure that all tests in the tests folder run without failing.
 To do this, run the following command: